 You can turn off DRS for a cluster.

-- Select the cluster in the vSphere Client inventory.
+- Browse to the cluster in the vSphere Client.

-- In the left panel, select General, and deselect the Turn On vSphere DRS check box.
+- Deselect the Turn On vSphere DRS check box.

 - Click OK to turn off DRS.

 - (Optional) Choose an option to save the resource pool.

 - Click Yes to save a resource pool tree snapshot on a local machine.

 - Click No to turn off DRS without saving a resource pool tree snapshot.